-12.0 REINFORCEMENT FOR LCT (ELECTRIC VEHICLE CHARGEPOINTS & HEAT PUMPS rated ≤ 32A per phase) (1)
+13.0 REINFORCEMENT FOR LCT (ELECTRIC VEHICLE CHARGEPOINTS & HEAT PUMPS rated \leq 32A per phase) (1)

-- Where it has been determined that the installation of low carbon technology will thermally overload sole use items transformer, conductors, cut out(2), metering tails or meter(3) the item(s) of concern shall be upgraded to a sufficient capacity and due to the item(s) being sole use the customer shall fully fund the required reinforcement works.
-WPD will however upgrade the fuse element at nil cost (where the cutout has sufficient capacity). - 12.2 If a sole use item (cut out, service conductor) requires reinforcement works and the shared use main also requires reinforcement works due to thermal constraints.
+13.1 Where it has been determined that the installation of low carbon technology will thermally overload sole use items - transformer, conductors, cut out, metering tails or meter(3) the item(s) of concern shall be upgraded to a sufficient capacity and due to the item(s) being sole use the customer shall fully fund the required reinforcement works.

+WPD will upgrade the cut out and fuse element at nil cost (where the existing cut out location permits a greater capacity).
+WPD's costs shall be allocated to Budget Code 49 and Engineering Class 77 - Service Replacement.

+- 13.2 If a sole use item (cut out, service conductor) requires reinforcement works and the shared use main also requires reinforcement works due to thermal constraints.
 The reinforcement cost of upgrading the shared use main shall be apportioned in accordance with ST: NC1P.
-The reinforcement costs shall be split across Budget Code 10 and 19.

-- 12.3 If the sole use items (cut out or service conductors etc.) do not require reinforcement works but the shared use main does need upgrading.
-The cost to upgrade the shared use items shall be fully funded by WPD (4) (Socialised cost recovered via DUOS charges). - 12.4 WPD will fully fund any reinforcement works required to reduce the impedance of a point of connection and/or at the point of supply to connect one electric vehicle charge point and one heat pump where both items are rated \leq 32A and where both items comply with the technical requirements of BSEN 61000-3-2 and BSEN 61000-3-3 for harmonics and flicker respectively.
+The reinforcement costs shall be split across Budget Code 10 and 19. - 13.3 If the sole use items (cut out or service conductors etc.) do not require reinforcement works but the shared use LV main does require upgrading.
+The cost to upgrade the shared use items shall be fully funded by WPD (Socialised cost recovered via DUOS charges). - 13.4 WPD will fully fund any reinforcement works required to reduce the impedance of a point of connection and/or at the point of supply to connect one electric vehicle charge point and one heat pump where both items are rated \leq 32A and where both items comply with the technical requirements of BSEN 61000-3-2 and BSEN 61000-3-3 for harmonics and flicker respectively.
 In addition, WPD will only contribute towards the cost of the reinforcement works where the service/cutout is not thermally overloaded.
-The required impedance at the Point of Common Coupling (PCC) is 0.336Ω and at the point of supply (POS) it is 0.47Ω . - 12.5 The customer will fully fund any required reinforcement works where the equipment does not comply with the technical requirements of BSEN 61000-3-2 and BSEN 61000-3-3 and where the required impedance at the PCC is $< 0.336\Omega$ and at the POS it is < 0.47. - 12.6 Services that have been looped via the incoming terminals of a cutout shall be removed for the installation of Low Carbon Technology.
-Where a service is looped and deemed inadequate the service will be replaced at WPD's cost and shall be allocated to Budget Code 49 and Engineering Class 77 Service Replacement.
-Where a service has been looped by an alternative method, the connection shall be analysed for compliance with thermal and voltage requirements (SD5A and SD5K etc.) and each customer connection shall be individually fused. - 12.7 WPD will only contribute to required reinforcement costs where the connection is to an existing domestic (profile class 1-2) or small business (profile class 3-4) property with whole current metering. - 12.8 Where reinforcement works are required for new connections or for properties with a profile class 5-8 with CT metering, any required reinforcement works shall be fully funded by the customer / installer.
+The required impedance at the Point of Common Coupling (PCC) is 0.336 Ω and at the point of supply (POS) it is 0.47 Ω . - 13.5 The customer will fully fund any required reinforcement works where the equipment does not comply with the technical requirements of BSEN 61000-3-2 and BSEN 61000-3-3 and where the required impedance at the PCC is < 0.336Ω and at the POS it is < 0.47.

+- 13.6 Services that have been looped via the incoming terminals of a cutout shall be removed for the installation of Low Carbon Technology.
+Where a service is looped and deemed inadequate the service will be replaced at WPD's cost and shall be allocated to Budget Code 49 and Engineering Class 77 - Service Replacement.
+Where a service has been looped by an alternative method, the connection shall be analysed for compliance with thermal and voltage requirements (SD5A and SD5K etc.) and each customer connection shall be individually fused. - 13.7 WPD will only contribute to required reinforcement costs where the connection is to an existing domestic (profile class 1-2) or small business (profile class 3-4) property with whole current metering. - 13.8 Where reinforcement works are required for new connections or for properties with a profile class 5-8 with CT metering or for HV metered supplies, any required reinforcement works shall be fully funded by the customer / installer.